rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner.md

 You can apply roles to EC2 instances at any time.
 When done, the change takes place immediately.

 Roles are universal [do not need to specify what region they apply to].

+## Elastic Load Balancers ##

+Load balancing: the process of distributing a set of tasks over a set of resources, with the aim of making their overall processing more efficient.

+In AWS EC2, there are three different types of load balancers to choose from:
+* Application Load Balancer
+    * For when a flexible feature set is needed for web applications with HTTP/HTTPS traffic
+    * Operates at the request level
+    * Provide advanced routing and visibility features targeted at application architectures, including microservices and containers
+* Network Load Balancer
+    * For when the application needs the following:
+        * ultra-high performance
+        * TLS offloading at scale
+        * centralized certificate deployment
+        * support for UDP
+        * static IP addresses
+    * Operates at the connection level
+    * Capable of handling millions of requests per second securely while maintaining low latency
+* Classic Load Balancer
+    * For when an existing application is running in the EC2-Classic network